kyma-project/community/collaboration/extending-kyma-cli.md

 ##### Commands that use config

-`kyma function create -p <path-to-function-dir>`
+`kyma function apply -p <path-to-function-dir>`
-> This would create a function after reading the `config.yaml` from the path provided and to read the config like events, api etc.
+> This would create/update a function after reading the `config.yaml` from the path provided and to read the config like events, api etc. For deletion we should use the delete method.

-`kyma function update -p <path-to-function-dir>`
-> Update an existing function with the `config.yaml` present in the directory.

 ##### Expanded command with switches